I have been a freelance artist for 26 years, and here I show current works from my portfolio.

-How can such subtile and yet engaging and effective works result, and what makes them so unusual?
+How can such subtle and yet engaging and effective works result, and what makes them so unusual?

 Susanne Rikus, actually an architect, uses her grasp of building and its specific surroundings when she gets into the preparation for her artistic works.

-For the real painting comes at the end of a long work process.
+The real painting comes at the end of a long work process.
 At the beginning is the research.
-For this, the artist takes an extensive look into and behind the appearances of the traces, which old cultures have left behind in Sardinia, Hawaii, on Vancouver Island or in areas of Africa – whether in the form of buildings or other material and immaterial cultural expressions.
+For this, the artist takes an extensive look into and behind the appearances of the traces, which old cultures have left behind in Sardinia, Hawaii, on Vancouver Island, or in areas of Africa – whether in the form of buildings or other material and immaterial cultural expressions.

 Beyond the scientific-rational exploration of the sources, Susanne Rikus herself goes to these places world-wide, where, over a long period of time, old knowledge was lived and passed on, so as to draw directly from this stored memory.

 Directly from this connectedness, she creates her works, in whose aesthetics that information is reflected (river of transformation), but is always maintained on a higher plane and is legible.

 Often, this is in connection with nature (Kane, Hawaiian islands, red dance, Hawaiin waterfall) or figurative echoes (duality meet oneness, goddess), but is also abstracted (home of the souls, Hawaiin spirits, rainbow falls).

 In clear gestures and with powerful bright colors, Susanne Rikus applies the motifs to mostly large formats layer by layer.

 The act of painting itself follows quickly, spontaneously, with sure, confident brushstrokes.
 This directness and liveliness in the implementation lead to a very expressive, harmonious appearance.